nuejs/nue/packages/nuejs.org/docs/project-structure.md

 # Project Structure

-The Nue project is a mixture of different kinds of files and folders that you can freely organize based on the functionality of your website.
-Understanding the project structure is essential for effective management and scalability.
+The Nue project consists of various files and folders that you can organize based on your website's functionality.
+Understanding the project structure is key to building websites that are easy to manage and scale.

 ## Files